-It's the album that played when you were fingering a trumpet player at the year ten brass band end-of-term concert and the soundtrack to basically every episode of The OC.
-Yep, it's pretty crazy that it's been almost a decade since Hot Fuss was released to a wave of hype and adoration and lots of girls sighing over Brandon Flowers.
+The album that played when you were fingering a trumpet player at the Year Ten end-of-term concert and the soundtrack to basically every episode of The OC has turned ten - yep, it's been a decade since Hot Fuss was released to a wave of hype, adoration, and lots of girls sighing over Brandon Flowers.

-But underneath it all there was a darker edge to the lyrics; an undercurrent of jealousy and rage.
+But underneath the beautiful cheekbones and indie club night anthems, there was a darker edge to the lyrics; an undercurrent of jealousy and rage.
 On music forums and comments sections, millienials who'd just discovered how to change their message board avatar started to formulate a theory.
-Christened the "KILLERS MURDER TRILOGY" (not-at-all-melodramatic), this theory proposes that three songs on the record tell a story of lost love and envy, resulting in a murder.
+Christened the "KILLERS MURDER TRILOGY" (not-at-all-melodramatic), the theory proposes that three songs tell a story of lost love and envy, resulting in a murder.

-Once you've examined the lyrics, the KILLERS MURDER TRILOGY loses some of its conspiracy theory glamour and actually seems like a pretty plausible mini-story within the album; the band have even loosely confirmed this narrative.
+Once you've examined the lyrics, the KILLERS MURDER TRILOGY loses some of its conspiracy theory glamour and actually seems like a pretty plausible mini-story within the album.
+The band have even loosely confirmed the narrative.

-But I've spent the past ten years trawling through Brandon Flowers every utterance and have discovered, the story doesn't end there.
-I've got another theory about the album (which is not convoluted or tenuous AT ALL)
+However, as is popularly believed, the trilogy is not the entire story - I've spent the past ten years trawling through Brandon Flowers' every utterance and have another theory about the album (which is not convoluted or tenuous AT ALL).

-Welcome to…THE KILLERS HOMOSEXUAL LOVE STORY RESULTING IN A MURDER WHOLE ALBUM THEORY.
+Welcome to…THE KILLERS HOMOSEXUAL LOVE STORY RESULTING IN A MURDER THEORY.

 Let's start at the beginning.

 The background to all of this lies in "Andy, You're A Star", a track that admittedly sounds like it's made of thumb tacks and polyfiller.
 The narrator talks about watching Andy from afar, seeing him in the gym and on the soccer field.
-He says if Andy "leaves his number on my locker" then he'll give him a call.
-The narrator has seen Andy with a girl —maybe Jenny — but wants him to promise that she's not his world.
-His amorous intentions towards Andy are pretty damn clear.
-But the rest of the town are suspicious and judge Andy.
+He says if Andy "leaves his number on [his] locker" then he'll give him a call.
+He's in love with Andy but he's also seen him with a girl - Jenny - and wants Andy to promise that Jenny is not his world.
+His amorous intentions towards Andy are pretty damn clear but the rest of the town are suspicious and judge Andy.
 Is Andy gay too?
 He's definitely the star of the narrator's heart.

 The story, like every great mind fuckery of a story, isn't chronological.
 Instead, it's like Tyler, The Creator's WOLF trilogy or Kendrick Lamar's good kid, m.A.A.d city in that it spews all over the place.

 And, seamlessly, the mini-story of the murder trilogy begins.
 Jenny finds out about Andy's relationship with the narrator, and she leaves him for another man.
-He drinks to try and forget his night of homoerotic love, hence "Leave The Bourbon On The Shelf", and confesses that he wants Jenny back.
+He drinks to try and forget his night of homoerotic love - "Leave The Bourbon On The Shelf" - and confesses that he wants Jenny back.

 Andy's confusion and pain comes to a head in "All These Things That I've Done".
 He asks the narrator for direction - he likes him, but "his affection comes and goes".
-He still does't know what he wants, and the situation is not helped by the fact that he's just killed his ex girlfriend (probably puts a bit of a downer on new romance).
+He still does't know what he wants and the situation is not helped by the fact that he's just killed his ex girlfriend (murder usually puts a bit of a downer on new romance).

 And in the end, there's the beginning: Hot Fuss opener "Jenny Was A Friend Of Mine".
 Told from Andy's new found perspective as a homosexual male in love with the narrator, he states that Jenny was simply a friend of his.
 Definitely a low blow (but then again she's dead, so I guess it won't bother her).
 This is why there's no motive for the crime; if he'd made up his mind sooner, he could have been with the narrator since the beginning of the album.